 - The images have been taken at a resolution of at least 640x480.

 - The images do not suffer from motion blur.
-Thermal camera exposure times can be longer than a comparable RGB camera.
+An increased flight speed may cause a blurred image.

 Process a thermal project

 1. Create a new project.
 For more information: New project in Pix4Dmapper.